neoul/linux-dev-env-for-windows/README.md

-# Linux development environment using docker for windows
+# Linux development environment using docker on windows

 ## Prerequisite